 Geographic factors can also play a role in the strategies buyers use to make decisions.

 Go Beyond the Basics

+Look for clues in less typical behaviours that affect your customer buying decisions.
+For instance, are there certain times of year that your targeted sales leads look for solutions, or invest in new strategies?
 Track enhanced data to figure out the processes your top customers go through, the timing of their activities, and the catalysts for their purchase decisions.